 Scottish swimmers encouraged to ‘top up from the tap’ to reduce plastic waste

-As a direct result of the pledge, Scottish Swimming believes it can cut the consumption of at least 10,000 bottles from the various national competitions and events it hosts across Scotland each year, cutting huge amounts of waste and further boosting its green credentials in the process.
+Scottish Swimming believes it can cut the consumption of at least 10,000 bottles from the various national competitions and events it hosts across Scotland each year, cutting huge amounts of waste and further boosting its green credentials in the process.

 Forbes Dunlop, CEO of Scottish Swimming, said: “Water and wellbeing are so intrinsic to our organisation, so we’re delighted to get behind this truly important campaign to encourage people to think of using tap water in a more environmentally responsible way.